CarlosManuelRodr/Midi-Transform/README.md

   -h        --help                     Print usage and exit.
 ```

-A Qt GUI is provided in miditransform-gui.pyw.
-Also it can be compiled for android using Kivy.
+A Qt GUI is provided in "miditransform-gui.pyw".
+It can also be compiled for android using Kivy and Buildozer.

 Requires
 ===========